Mystica52/springboot/README.md

 # springboot
 SPRING BOOT
+# It  took as Bank Kigali(Bk) accademic intern project to faciliate me  to understand the java /springboot  which used in micro services used in BK

 Spring boot is a java based framework which is used to develop microservices services which means it is easy to develop and deploy independently.
 It is used to create a stand alone application which runs on its own  without an external web server.
 It is used for one who is experienced with java , spring, maven,and gradle.
 It has man different dependency like
 Starter, auto-configuration,beans, and actuators

- #It  took as Bank Kigali of  Bk project to faciliate me  to understand the java /springboot  which used in micro services used in BK

 Advantage of spring boot